rlycrvns/rlycrvns/readme.md

-# My name is Riley Baron Cravens and I am a Frontend Software Engineer who lives in Portland, OR.
+# My name is Riley Cravens and I am a Frontend Software Engineer who lives in Portland, OR.
 ## Status
  I have over 5 years of professional experience as a Frontend Software Engineer, in both agency and internal roles, and am looking for a new opportunity in Portland, OR, or fully remote.
 I specialize in UI development using React via Next.js, which I often pair with a CMS such as Prismic.
 I am a staunch advocate for robust modern accessibility and firmly believe that good digital experiences are genuinely accessible to everyone.
 Let's Connect on [LinkedIn](https://www.linkedin.com/in/riley-cravens/)!
  ## Work History